kuriwaki/ddi/cran-comments.md

 R CMD check succeeded
 ```

-* This is a new release.
+* This will be a new CRAN release.

 # Submissions

+## 2029-12-23

+Edited citation style of reference article and capitalization (e1a07d00)

+## 2019-12-15
 Submitted on 2019-12-14 and 2019-12-15 (twice), returned for resubmission.